babarrett/g80-9009/method-4-keyboard-to-breakout-box.md

 * Simple solution in terms of hardware, if you can locate the boxes and cables.
     - Do not have to open the keyboard
     - No special controller needed
+    - Power-supply likely included with the KVM so you don't have to make one
 * The built in functions, display commands (on the fly macro creation, calculator) still work.
 * The screen, keyboard and mouse switching would work, so you get a 2 or 3